Geet-George/test-doc-pack/book/content/learning/quick-guide-to-git.md

 ````
 `````

 2. If you don't have git installed, you can download it from the [official website](https://git-scm.com/downloads).
+Check if your installation worked by running the commands in Step-1.

 ## Useful Git commands